How to Sell My Home With Asbestos In Oklahoma

 • Full Disclosure: Inform potential buyers about any asbestos presence.
 This builds trust and meets legal requirements.

-• Take Preventative Measures: Use techniques like encapsulation for stable asbestos to lower risks without needing immediate removal.
+• Take Preventative Measures: Use techniques like encapsulation for stable asbestos to lower risks without immediate removal.

 • Educate Buyers: Share information on safe asbestos management and resources for professional help.